uw-dims/dims-tp/docs/source/testidentification.rst

 Tests in the Operational collection are automated tests that run when the CSCI is started and at proscribed intervals during operation.
 These tests will report results via a log fanout and are used to verify system operation and availability.
+(Some of the test capabilities in this category will also be used for performance of the tests described in :ref:`statesmodes`.)

 #.
 Test levels: System
 #.
 Test type or class: Timing, desk check